allbertuu/sneakers/README.md

 ### Continued development 🎯

 - Refine my knowledge of create responsive pages
-- Improve the use of the React Contexts
 - Create modals more easily.

 ### Useful resources ✨